saradidonna/nlp_03/README.md

 ### Dependencies
-In order to run the scripts, the following should be installed:
+In order to run the scripts, the following items should be installed:
 - Python 3.10.12 or higher
 - pytorch
 - sacremoses